 There’s always a bunch of other jobs you need to do.
 That’s fine.
 In fact, the variety of working in a small business is a big plus for writing.

 As a team, we also spend a lot of time editing content.
 It’s amazing how many typos, grammar errors and logic errors you find in a first draft.
 And in a second draft.
 Despite our good intentions, mistakes do still happen in writing.

 Having a clear review and editing schedule helps to eliminate many, but not all mistakes.
 We make sure editing happens with fresh eyes and high energy levels.
 The importance of this process has been another big creative lesson writing in 2020 has given us.

 Tighten up the words

-We also like the writing tip, you should imagine every word you remove from the first draft earns you a dollar.
-Really focusses the mind, doesn’t it?
-Makes you want to make your writing as tight as you can.
+We also like the writing tip that you should imagine every word you remove from the first draft earns you a dollar.
+Focuses the mind, right?
+Makes you want your writing to be tight.
 Editing helps you do that.

 Lesson #3 - Start with a clear structure and headline

 We recently read Ogilvy on Advertising by noted adman David Ogilvy.
 It was written before the internet was even invented, so parts of it are a little dated.
 But it’s still a great collection of lessons from the advertising world, much of which still rings true today.
 And in particular on copywriting, as that was how he first got into the industry.

 He shares statistics on print advertising which shows that for all the people exposed to your advertising, only around 10%-20% make it past the headline to read the body copy.
 We’ve seen nothing to suggest this is any different in the modern digital age.
 In fact, with low attention spans on digital media channels, it’s probably even lower now.